-The four towers towards the West of Sagrada Familia make up the Passion Facade.
+Sagrada Familia’s four towers facing West make up the Passion Facade.

 These towers represent the four Apostles James, Thomas, Philip, and Bartholomew and together make up the Passion Facade view.

-Work on the Passion Facade started in 1954 and was competed in 2018.
+Work on the Passion Facade started in 1954 and ended in 2018.

-While the Nativity facade is highly decorated, the Passion facade is austere, plain and simple.
+While the Nativity facade is beautiful with all the decorations, the Passion facade is austere, plain, and simple.

-He wanted the Passion Facade to depict misery and death, while Nativity facade, depicted life.
+He wanted the Passion Facade to depict misery and death, while Nativity facade, showcased life.

 What is Glory Facade?

-The rest of the towers in South represent the Glory facade.
+The rest of the four towers in the South make up the Glory facade.

 This facade is dedicated to the Glory of Jesus and hence the name.